Originally Published On 13/5/2020

 As fun as it may be, when you are under the influence of any substance your judgement, strength and balance/coordination is impaired and just as driving a car is dangerous in this state, so is practicing aerial yoga!

 Also your confidence is generally increased leading you to attempt poses that you normally are not able to do, so not only are you more “gung-ho”, you’re also less capable, therefore risking injury.

 We want to keep your aerial yoga safe, so don’t get on your yoga swing drunk! lol

 So, Is Aerial Yoga Safe?

-As long as you are smart about where you go or who you are learning from, and know your limits – aerial yoga is completely safe!
+As long as you are smart about where you go or who you are learning from, and feel into your limits – Aerial Yoga is completely safe for everybody!